 - Dr. Tong will evaluate your overall health status to make sure surgery is appropriate for you

-A facelift is an important component of facial rejuvenation.
-Some patients incorrectly assume the procedure will also lift the brow (in addition to the face and neck).
-Although the brow and forehead is part of the face, it is NOT affected by a facelift procedure.
-A Brow Lift is a separate procedure that is commonly performed in conjunction with a facelift.
+While a Facelift is an important component of facial rejuvenation, some patients incorrectly assume the procedure will also lift the brow and forehead (in addition to the face and neck).
+Although the forehead is part of the face, it is not affected by a Facelift procedure.
+A Brow Lift is a separate procedure that is commonly performed in conjunction with a Facelift.2

-Depending on the nature of your unique treatment plan and your aesthetic goals, the incision for a facelift generally:
+Depending on the nature of a patient’s unique treatment plan and aesthetic goals, the incision for a Facelift generally:

 - Starts at the earlobe, and travels upward along the natural curves of the edge of the ear

 - The incision continues into the hair of the temple for approximately 4 cm